AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/01_Create_Delete_OUs.md

-# 🛠️ Creating and Managing Organizational Units (OUs)
+# 🗂️ Creating and Managing Organizational Units (OUs)

+## 🎯 Objective

+Design and implement a clean, scalable, and department-based **OU (Organizational Unit)** structure within the `corp.aclab.tech` domain to support future Group Policy application, role delegation, and resource organization.

 ## 📝 Introduction

-This section focuses on organizing your Active Directory structure by creating **Organizational Units (OUs)** for each department within the domain `corp.aclab.tech`.
-Proper OU design is essential for applying Group Policies, managing user permissions, and maintaining a clean and scalable AD environment.
+In this section, you will create dedicated **Organizational Units (OUs)** for different departments in the organization—such as IT, HR, Sales, and Management—as well as containers for **security groups** and **service accounts**.

-Additionally, you will learn how to safely delete an OU by disabling accidental deletion protection — a common safeguard in enterprise environments.
+Establishing a proper OU hierarchy is a foundational step for applying **targeted Group Policies**, simplifying user and device management, and enabling granular administrative control.
+You’ll also learn how to safely delete an OU by disabling the **accidental deletion protection** feature, commonly enabled by default in enterprise AD environments.

 ---

+## 🛠️ Creating and Managing Organizational Units (OUs)

 ## 🔴 **Create OUs for Each Department**